Monday, October 31, 2005

 But at least one could claim these two examples show a Justice willing to defer to legislators in tough cases.
 Let's see how he performs on laws that liberals traditionally don't like.

 He disallows school vouchers on religious grounds, on the basis they might create disagreement among sects, against the unifying intentions of the First Amendment.
 Once again, he's carefully selected his view of both our history and the present-day situation, this time to strike down what many legislatures want.
-Then there's abortion, which Breyer backs all the way, even when the vast majority of the public would like to pass laws that don't make abortion illegal, but merely create certain hindrances.
+Then there's abortion, which Breyer backs all the way, even when the vast majority of the public would like to pass laws that don't make abortion illegal, but merely create certain limitations.
 Is there a single issue in the history of the United States where public participation has been more notoriously denied, and with such little textual justification?

 I have serious questions about Breyer's approach, but perhaps someone should actually try it before I reject it.